ORNL/Emerson laboratory prototype test system

 Cost Share: Provided by CRADA partners

-This project is developing a split-system, cold climate heat pump (CCHP) that provides a nominal heating capacity of 36,000 Btu/hr (3 tons) with a COP of 4.0 at the 47°F ambient temperature standard rating condition.
-In addition heating capacity at -13°F ambient conditions is to be ≥75% of the nominal capacity.
-ORNL will perform an assessment study of cost effective strategies for improving the performance of cold climate heat pumps.
+This project is developing a split-system, cold climate heat pump (CCHP) that provides a nominal heating capacity of 36,000 Btu/hour (3 tons) with a COP of 4.0 at the 47°F ambient temperature standard rating condition.
+In addition, heating capacity at -13°F ambient conditions is to be ≥75% of the nominal capacity.
+ORNL will perform an assessment study of cost-effective strategies for improving the performance of cold climate heat pumps.
 The assessment will rely on system modeling tools as well as actual cost figures based on manufacturer data.
-ORNL will assist Unico with analyses for component selection & sizing and prototype performance verification testing under the companion project Residential Cold Climate Heat Pump with Variable Speed Technology.
-ORNL will work with Emerson Climate Technologies on the development of a high performance CCHP based on the cost effective strategies identified in the assessment.
+ORNL will assist Unico with analyses for component selection and sizing and prototype performance verification testing under the companion project Residential Cold Climate Heat Pump with Variable Speed Technology.
+ORNL will work with Emerson Climate Technologies on the development of a high-performance CCHP based on the cost-effective strategies identified in the assessment.
 Furthermore, ORNL and Emerson will jointly design and construct lab breadboard and field test prototype units for cold climates.
 The key performance metrics of a lab breadboard unit will be verified by laboratory testing.
 The heat pump field testing will be conducted in one or two U.S. cold climate zones, to demonstrate the energy saving potential in comparison to strip heating.